NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.object_info/Tutorial/object_info.tutorial.md

     ...
 ```

+### 3.2.2: Set path and position
-We will also have set the current path and update the position from `[0,0,0]` to hold position of the object created:
+Next, set the current path and update the position from `[0,0,0]` to hold position of the object created:

 ```python
     def __init__(self) -> None: